-A suitable induction loop system shall be provided in the GP Room.

-In smaller schools where there is no PA system and where one is not being provided, a stand alone induction loop system shall be provided in the GP Room.

-Where there is an existing PA system in the school, or where one is being provided, the induction loop system in the GP Room shall be linked to the PA system.

-The amplifier on the induction loop system shall be located on a suitable shelf inside the door in the PE Equipment Store.
-It shall incorporate a minimum of two audio input sockets, one for the permanent link via the audio socket outlined in Section 24.1 above to the school PA system while the other one is available for a link to a stand alone PA system that may be provided by others in the future for functions in the GP Room.
+- (a) A suitable induction loop system shall be provided in the GP Room. - (b) In smaller schools where there is no PA system and where one is not being provided, a standalone induction loop system shall be provided in the GP Room. - (c) Where there is an existing PA system in the school, or where one is being provided, the induction loop system in the GP Room shall be linked to the PA system. - (d) The amplifier on the induction loop system shall be located on a suitable shelf inside the door in the PE Equipment Store.
+It shall incorporate a minimum of two audio input sockets, one for the permanent link via the audio socket outlined in Section 28.1 Public Address System above to the school PA system while the other one is available for a link to a standalone PA system that may be provided by others in the future for functions in the GP Room. - (e) The loop cable shall be surfaced mounted in suitably sized plastic mini-trunking located at a maximum height of 2.5 m above finished floor level. - (f) Under no circumstances should the loop cable be run in steel conduit or in the floor. - (g) As part of the design development of the induction loop system the Building Services Consulting Engineer shall liaise with both the Architect and suppliers of induction loops to ensure it is properly designed and installed.
+The size and location of windows, height of doors etc in the GP Room have implications for the layout of the induction loop and these need to be co-ordinated to ensure the induction loop meets the required standard when installed.

-The school authority will be responsible for the provision of an Induction Loop system, if required, at the hatch in the secure lobby at the main entrance.
-The Building Services Consulting Engineer should ensure that a suitable power point to cater for this is provided at this location.
+- (h) A system's performance must always be evaluated by the suppliers of the equipment prior to final installation of the loop cable on the wall to ensure it meets the standard required, i.e. run a trial loop around the perimeter of the GP Room and test the system's performance by listening to the signal with a dedicated loop listening device at various locations in the room. - (i) The school authority will be responsible for the provision of a portable Induction Loop system, if required, at the hatch in the secure lobby at the main entrance.
+This shall not form part of a building contract.
+The Building Services Consulting Engineer should ensure that a suitable power point only to cater for this is provided at this location.

-24.3 TELEPHONY:
+28.3 TELEPHONY

-The guidelines relating to PABX and direct line facilities in various sizes of primary schools have been revised to include the following:
+(a) The guidelines relating to PABX and direct line facilities in various sizes of primary schools have been revised to include the following: